Xqhare/neith/README.md

 Just treat it as read-only.
 Even though it is not.
 Trust me.
-The table is writeable, so you could do what you want with it.
+The table is write-able, so you could do what you want with it.
 I would recommend against it though.
-If something breakes it is your fault, I warned you.
+So if something breaks it is your fault, I warned you.
-As saving of this data can create unwanted ram and cpu overhead(Not much, however with the small scale of Neith, it could matter to you.), the fearure is, by default, turned off.
+As saving of this data can create unwanted ram and cpu overhead(Not much, however with the small scale of Neith, it could matter to you.), the feature is, by default, turned off.